kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 **Note:** If you already have kubeadm installed, run `apt-get update && apt-get upgrade` or `yum update` to get the latest version of kubeadm.

 The kubelet is now restarting every few seconds, as it waits in a crashloop for kubeadm to tell it what to do.
-This crashloop is expected and normal, please proceed with the next step and the kubelet will start running normally.
+This crashloop is expected and normal.
+After you initialize your master, the kubelet starts running normally.

 ### Initializing your master